aferragu/aferragu/README.md

-Hi, I’m @aferragu, Assistant Professor at Universidad ORT Uruguay.
+Hi, I’m Andres Ferragut (@aferragu), Assistant Professor at Universidad ORT Uruguay.

 I am an applied mathematician and researcher, with emphasis on mathematical analysis of network.
 I like to simulate things in Julia, because it's clean and super fast